hannahchan/FeatureGates.NET/README.md

 A feature gate can be configured to execute its `WhenClosed` delegate when an uncaught exception is thrown during execution of its `WhenOpened` delegate.
 This behavior is not enabled by default and can be enabled during construction of your feature gate.

+### The Static Feature Gate

+An alternative `FeatureGate` class has been provided in the child namespace `FeatureGates.Static` and is intended to be used for high-performance or memory-intensive scenarios.
+This alternative class is static and removes the need to `new` up feature gate instances by providing static methods that perform the same functionality found in the non-static versions.

+Invoke this functionality by calling one of the `Invoke()` or `InvokeAsync()` methods on the static `FeatureGate` with all the required parameters.

+### Tidying Up

+Feature gates are typically removed from code after a successful rollout of a feature.
+In the event you want to continue to record executions after the removal, you can replace your feature gate with a call to the `RecordExecution()` or `RecordExecutionAsync()` methods on the static `FeatureGate`.
+These methods immediately execute your code and records its execution as an `opened` feature gate execution.

 ## Metrics

 > **Warning** - Metric names are currently unstable.